Universe

 Line Highlighting

-You can highlight specific lines in the code block by passing the highlight-lines parameter to the zebraw function.
-The highlight-lines parameter can be a single line number or an array of line numbers.
+Highlight specific lines in the code block by passing the highlight-lines parameter to the zebraw function.
+The highlight-lines parameter accepts either a single line number or an array of line numbers.

 typst-block

-You can add comments to the highlighted lines by passing an array of line numbers and comments to the highlight-lines parameter.
+Add explanatory comments to highlighted lines by passing an array of line numbers and comments to the highlight-lines parameter.

 typst-block

-Comments can begin with a flag, which is ">" by default.
-You can change the flag by passing the comment-flag parameter to the zebraw function:
+Comments begin with a flag character, which is ">" by default.
+Change this flag by setting the comment-flag parameter:

 typst-block

-To disable the flag feature, pass "" to the comment-flag parameter (the indentation of the comment will be disabled as well):
+To disable the flag feature entirely, pass an empty string "" to the comment-flag parameter (this also disables comment indentation):

 typst-block